 - New role of AMIF, BMVI and ISF

 - Regulatory requirements for using SCO

-Session 2: Preparation for the New Multiannual Financial Framework 2021-2027 from the Perspective of the Member States – Best Practice from one of the Member States
+Session 2: Preparation for the New Multiannual Financial Framework 2021-2027 from the Perspective of the Member States – Best Practice from the Netherlands

 How to Best Prepare for the New MFF 2021-2027: From Partnership Agreement to Operational Programmes

 - Consequences of the application of the Common Provisions Regulation to Migration and Security Funds

 - Results of Mid-term Review and Mid-term Evaluation as basis for planning the programming phase of Post 2020 AMIF and ISF

 - Measures to be taken by Member States to prepare for the discussions about the National Programmes

 - Workshop on how to elaborate the Programmes and enter them into force

 - Lessons learned from the previous programming periods